heroqu/rs-translating/README.md

 Here are the steps one is supposed to do inside this sub-project to prepare the translations:

-1. `gulp extract`
+1. **gulp extract**

   Extracts key phrases from all `<FormattedMessage>` React components used inside the main site.
-The results are stored as json files inside /extracted directory.
+The results are stored as json files inside `/extracted` directory.

-2. `gulp sample`
+2. **gulp sample**

   Collects the key phrases from all those files, dedupes them and put the result into a single `/sample/sample.json` file.
 This is the file that can be treated as a starting point for any particular language.

-3. Now we need some human being to do actual translation.
-One has to make a separate copy of` sample.json` for each target language, rename it accordingly (`en.json`, `ru.json` etc.), put it into `/edited` directory and finally edit: translate all the key phrases
+3. Now we need some human to do the actual translation job.
+One has to:

+- make a separate copy of `sample.json` for each target language
+- rename it according to locale name (`en.json`, `ru.json` etc.)
+- put it into `/edited` directory
+- and finally edit it: translate all the key phrases that are there.

+We intentionally leave these operations manual to make sure that no valuable work that might already be there inside `/edited` gets lost by automatic overriding of the files.

-4. `gulp build`
+4. **gulp build**

-  Merges all edited translation files into production ready file, namely `/build/messages.json`
+  Merges all edited translation files from `/edited` directory into a production ready file `/build/messages.json`

-5. `gulp deploy`
+5. **gulp deploy**

-  Copies `/build/messages.json` file into a directory of the main React site.
+  Copies `/build/messages.json` file into a directory of the main React site (that is outside of this project directory).